Boise Birth Services

 Students at Treasure Valley Midwives are actively involved in all aspects of midwifery care, from conducting exams to catching babies, and everything in between.
 Our students are smart, compassionate and eager to learn.
 It is our pleasure and honor to mentor them on their journey to becoming a midwife, and we think you will love them as much as we do!

-Fiona Tetz, Junior Student
+Fiona Tetz, Senior Student

-Fiona Tetz, Junior Student
+Fiona Tetz, Senior Student

 Mercy in Action

-Jessa Freeman, Junior Student
+Jessa Freeman, Senior Student

-Jessa Freeman, Junior Student
+Jessa Freeman, Senior Student

 Mercy in Action

-When not in clinic or at a birth, Jessa enjoys hiking, snowboarding, reading, and walking the Greenbelt.
+When not in clinic or at a birth, Jessa enjoys hiking, snowboarding, reading, and walking on the Greenbelt.